ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview-Rides.md

 this matter with the customer.
 For now it seems that it is _not_ a good idea to throw away the given duration value during data import to conserve space...

+Taking a closer look at the durations as given and the durations as calculated: it appears that it is rare (< 2%) that these two durations differ by more than 20 seconds, but if they do they may differ by many hours.
+As said, I don't know what exactly is happening, but my gut feeling says to ignore any rides where the given and calculated durations differ by more than 20 seconds.